 RP2040 microcontroller contains 8 PWM blocks and each PWM block provides two PWM signals.
 That means each slice can drive up to two PWM signals.
 Hence, there is a total of 16 PWM signal output available on Raspberry Pi Pico.
 All GPIO pins can be configured to get any PWM signal output.

-Raspberry Pi foundation provided two programming options to write programs for Raspberry Pi Pico board such as C/C++ SDK and micropython.
-They also provide their own SDks for both C and Micropyhton.
+Raspberry Pi foundation provided two programming options to write programs for the Raspberry Pi Pico board such as C/C++ SDK and Micropython.
+They also provide their own SDKs for both C and Micropyhton.

 - Pico C/C++ SDK